ivpankajoph/ophmaarketing/replit.md

 The application runs on port 5000 with `npm run dev`.

 ## Recent Changes
+- **Nov 27, 2025**: Added Lead Auto-Reply system - automatically sends WhatsApp messages to new leads using AI agents
+- **Nov 27, 2025**: Fixed NewAgent.tsx to connect with backend API for creating agents
 - **Nov 27, 2025**: Added AI Agent management with OpenAI integration
 - **Nov 27, 2025**: Added Facebook Lead Forms sync and lead management
 - **Nov 27, 2025**: Added Agent-Form mapping for automated responses
 - **Nov 27, 2025**: Added WhatsApp webhook for receiving and auto-replying to messages
 - **Nov 27, 2025**: New modular backend structure in server/modules/
 - **Nov 27, 2025**: JSON file storage for new features (data/ directory)

+## Auto-Reply System Flow
+1. Sync Facebook Lead Forms via the dashboard
+2. Create an AI Agent with custom instructions
+3. Create a mapping between a Lead Form and an AI Agent
+4. When leads are synced, the system automatically:
+   - Checks if the lead has a phone number
+   - Checks if an active agent mapping exists for the form
+   - Generates a personalized welcome message using the AI agent
+   - Sends the message via WhatsApp Business API
+   - Tracks which leads have received auto-replies

 ## Development Notes
 - Existing features use in-memory storage (data resets on server restart)